Let’s visit Numberland

 That way, Numberland helps to build a bridge from the imaginative and emotional world of 3 to 5 year olds over to the formal, abstract language of maths.
 Supporting a thorough understanding of essential basic maths plus confidence and motivation.
 Engaging, opening and preparing for any further maths to come.

-More than that, Numberland triggers communication, reasoning, helping each other and can be used to deliberately address an abundant choice of content.
+More than that, Numberland sparks communication, reasoning, helping each other and can be used to deliberately address an abundant choice of content.
 It is a starting point for cross curricular activities and support the transition to further, more abstract maths learning.

 For maximum flexibility, you can choose among large and small, coloured and b/w resources.